Fer-front/creditas-challenge/data-engineering/README.md

 Please note that in the column `credit_decision`, an `A` stands for *Approval* and a `D` stands for *Denied*.
 Also, you will notice that even if a customer is approved he/she may give up and don't sign the contract; which, in turn, will generate no revenue.

-### What the user needs
+### What the user needs to answer

 The digital marketing team is a highly data driven and results oriented team.
 They need you to prepare the analytical database/tables where they will perform queries to answer the following business questions:

- - What was the most expensive campaign?
+1. What was the most expensive campaign?
- - What was the most profitable campaign?
+2. What was the most profitable campaign?
 In other words, which one presented the best ROI?
- - Which ad creative is the most effective in terms of clicks?
+3. Which ad creative is the most effective in terms of clicks?
 What about generating leads?

 ### What you need to do

-Ingest the data in a database and provide a single table ready to be used to answer the questions above.
+Using the tools (including the programming language) of your choice, ingest the data in a database and provide a single table ready to be used to answer the questions above.
 We expect you to understand the data, how the datasets fit together and how to best store/represent data to the end data user.

+Last but not least, provide in your README 3 SQL queries that are answers for each one of the 3 business questions presented above.

 ### How to deliver